sensu/sensu-puppet/README.md

 #### Beginning with a Sensu cluster

-Multiple Vagrant boxes are available for testing a sensu-backend cluster
+Multiple Vagrant boxes are available for testing a sensu-backend cluster.

 ```bash
 vagrant up sensu-backend-peer1 sensu-backend-peer2